RonitPatelPFW/Wordle-Clone/README.md

 3. **Play the Game:**
    - Choose your difficulty level and start guessing!

+### Word Source

+The hidden word in this Wordle Clone is dynamically fetched from the official New York Times Wordle site via a JSON file.
+Unlike using a static list, I dynamically retrieve the single Wordle word available for the day at the time of playing.
+This ensures a unique and fresh word for each playthrough.

+The game fetches the word from the New York Times Wordle site to maintain freshness and unpredictability.
+This approach adds an extra layer of challenge and fun to the classic Wordle game, keeping players on their toes with each daily playthrough.

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript
 - Express/Node.js

 ## Acknowledgments